PPBDS/tutorial.helpers/vignettes/instructions.md

 Assume that you are giving the student a private lesson.
 You ask them a question.
 They give you an answer.
 What would you say to them next?
 What do you want to teach them, given that context?

 There are a million little bits of R (or statistics or data science or . . .) knowledge which we might provide to students: tips, tricks, cool packages, fun websites, et cetera.
 We don't have time to mention all of them.
 The art of teaching is to, first, decide which 10,000 bits are the most important to mention and second, figure out the best time at which to mention them.
-Tutorials are a key  for doing that mentioning.
+Tutorials provide an occasion for that mentioning.
 Which bits do we mention and where do we mention them?

 We can only demonstrate a tiny percentage of all the packages in the world, but we can certainly at least mention the existence of dozens more.
-Within the packages we use, we can only demonstrate some of the functions; but we can mention some of the other important ones.
+Within the packages we use, we can only illustrate some of the functions; but we can examine some of the other important ones.
 Among the functions we use, we can only show some of the arguments; but we can discuss others.

 The most important parts of the "knowledge drops" with which we pepper these tutorials are, first, the packages/functions/arguments which we mention without demonstrating, and second, links to high quality resources.